luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 ## Create object storage service

 For Ceph Object storage, it's needed to have Rados Gateway (RGW) components, able to translate access through http/https using S3 API to Ceph RADOS.
+With object-openshift.yaml create your RGW pod.
-With object-openshift.yaml, 1 RGW pod is deployed.
+* 1 RGW pod is deployed.

 Watch and wait until it is in Running state.

 ```
 oc create -f object-openshift.yaml